-Replacing palm oil with other types of oil is not always feasible due to palm oil’s unique properties as a food ingredient.
-Using other oils would not give the products the same texture and taste that palm oil offers.
+Replacing palm oil with other types of oil is not always feasible due to palm oil’s unique properties as a food and cosmetic ingredient.
+Using other oils would not give the products the same texture, taste, and feel that palm oil offers.

 Any producer who is certified through the program is continually audited and checked by third parties to ensure they are complying with all the facets of the program.
 Each part of the production process is audited, from the people who plant and grow and pick, to the manufacturers who produce the oil.
 If anyone is found to be not in compliance with their standards, the certification is revoked and they will have to go through the process all over to regain their certification.
 Some information about the program from the Roundtable on Sustainable Palm Oil:

 “One of the most important RSPO criteria states no primary forests or areas which contain significant concentrations of biodiversity (e.g. endangered species) or fragile ecosystems, or areas which are fundamental to meeting basic or traditional cultural needs of local communities (high conservation value areas), can be cleared.